-You may want to know what types of human hair is the best for coloring?
-How to dye extensions?
+You may want to know what types of human hair are the best for coloring.
+How to do dye extensions?
 Or How to dye a human hair wig?
-These are frequent questions for the extensions and wigs wearers.
+These are frequent questions for the extensions and wig wearers.
 Dyeing extension is a hard job to do, even for professionals, because every hair type can respond to the color differently.

 Because even though, yes, the safest way to switch up your hair color is to go to a professional, you can DIY your dye job at home, as long as you know WTF you're doing, first.
 Here we will introduce exactly how to color your extensions without destroying them.

 What Type of Hair is The Best For Coloring?